Irony In An Inspector Calls

 Q: How does irony contribute to the play's social commentary?

 A: Irony serves as a powerful tool for social critique.
-By exposing the hypocrisy and self-deception of the Birlings, Priestley highlights the moral failings of Edwardian society and the consequences of prioritizing personal gain over social responsibility.
+Plus, by exposing the hypocrisy and self-deception of the Birlings, Priestley highlights the moral failings of Edwardian society and the consequences of prioritizing personal gain over social responsibility.
 The stark contrast between the Birlings' words and actions underscores the pervasive inequality and injustice of the time.

 Q: Is the Inspector a real Inspector?
 How does this ambiguity contribute to the irony?